CosmWasm/cw-template/README.md

 You will now have a new folder called `YOUR_NAME_HERE` (I hope you changed that to something else) containing a simple working contract and build system that you can customize.

+## CI Support

+We have templates for both github actions and Circle CI in the generated project, so you can get up an running with CI right away.
+One note is that the CI runs all `cargo` commands with `--locked` to ensure it uses the exact same versions as you have locally.
+This also means you must have an up-to-date `Cargo.lock` file, which is not auto-generated.

+The first time you set up the project (or after adding any dep), you should ensure the `Cargo.lock` file is updated, so the CI will test properly.
+This can be done simply by
+running:

+`cargo check`

 ## Using your project

 Once you have your custom repo, you should check out [Developing](./Developing.md) to explain